NR Group

 NR Group is an Indian business group which comprises six companies in various businesses such as essential oils, fragrances, incense, and electronics.
 It is based in Mysore, and was established in 1948 by N. Ranga Rao as Mysore Products and General Trading Company, which later became N. Ranga Rao & Sons.

 Ranga Rao & Sons, started in 1948, is a manufacturer of incense and fragrances.
 It has a portfolio of over 500 fragrances, all of which are created and blended in-house.
 Cycle is the main incense brand.

 N. Ranga Rao & Sons Exports is the exports division of the NR Group of companies, handling all the outsourcing of their products to over 50 countries.
 NESSO – Natural & Essential Oils Pvt.
 Ltd., is a manufacturer and marketer of essential oils and floral extracts.
 Established in 1979, the manufacturing facility is CGM compliant and has a Kosher Certification.
-The company comprises seven extraction facilities in South India and 24000 ha of tea plantation.
+The company has its extraction facility near Mysore strategically located where best quality Tuberose flower is cultivated.
 Rangsons Marketing Services Pvt Ltd. is the marketing section of NR Group.
 Established in 1983, the company markets Cycle Pure Agarbathies and develops the Fragrance Domain products of NR Group.
 Ripple Fragrances Pvt.
 Ltd., established in 2005, is a manufacturer and marketer of personal and air care lifestyle products of signature brands IRIS and Lia.